eblocker/eblocker-coredns/domainfilter/README.md

 The *domainfilter* plugin asks eBlocker's ICAP server whether a given domain is blocked for a specific client.
 The client's IP address is transmitted to the server.
-If the domain is blocked, the server returns the ID of the blocking list and the IP to return to the client.
+If the domain is blocked, the server returns the ID of the blocking list and the IPv4 address to return to the client.

 If the domain is not blocked, the request is passed to the next plugin in the chain.